-Capital requirements and capital adequacy ratios are provided for in the Regulation (EU) n° 575/2013 of 26 June 2013 on prudential requirements for credit institutions and investment firms, transposing the Basel III regulation into European law.
-CRR is directly applicable from 1 January 2014, subject to further implementation and phased introduction of certain provisions, set out therein.
+Capital requirements and capital adequacy ratios are provided for in the CRR, transposing the Basel III regulation into European law.
 CRR requires that credit institutions must comply with several minimum solvency ratios.
 These ratios are defined as Common Equity Tier 1, Tier 1 or Total capital divided by risk weighted assets.
 The absolute minimum is a Common Equity Tier 1 ratio of 4.5%.
 Risk weighted assets are the sum of all assets and off-balance sheet items weighted according to the degree of credit risk that is inherent in it.
 The solvency ratios also takes into account market risk with respect to the bank's trading book (including interest rate and foreign currency exposure) and operational risk in the calculation of the weighted risk.
 On top of the capital requirements defined by the solvency ratios, the regulation imposes a capital conservation buffer and in certain cases a systemic risk buffer and/or a countercyclical buffer.